Stuycs-K/final-project-09-ng-jason-vuong-carmin/WORKLOG.md

 - doesn't work
 - better implementation could be make 2 separate methods todisplay the letters
 - one is CW and one is CCW (starts at zenith)

+### 5/31/2024
+make code cleaner with more methods
+- added displayCW and displayCCW methods inside Wheel class
+- need to add permutatation